LukeWoodward/ResultsTidyup/README.md

 You don't have to upload both timer and scanner files.
 You can upload only timer files, or upload only scanner files, or upload both.

-You can also set the start time of your event if you want.
-There are some convenient buttons to set it to one of a number of times, but if the event started at a different time you can type it in.
-Setting the event start time allows Results Tidyup to detect barcode scans left on the scanners and not cleared before the event started.
-Results Tidyup will also remember the time you've set so that it's still there next week when you come to process next week's results.

 You can either look at Results Tidyup to see what changes to make to the results, or download the files from Results Tidyup and upload them back in to WebFMS.
 Note that if you do the latter, you must deselect the original files in WebFMS.

 ### How to...